parse-community/ParseReact/docs/api/Mutation.md

 when the server request completes.
 If an error occurs, the promise is rejected.

 - `options` (optional): A plain JavaScript object of key/value pairs to configure the dispatch.
-At this point, only one option is supported:
   - `waitForServer` (default: `false`): If set to true, components won't update optimistically, and will wait for confirmation that the operation was successful before updating.
+  - `batch`: Pass a `ParseReact.Mutation.Batch` instance to perform the mutation as part of that batch rather than individually.

 ## Mutation Generators